Elevation: 7,649 ft

 Ulysses Mountain is located northwest of North Fork, Idaho and due south of Indian Peak.
 USGS Ulysses Mountain

 Bing Young summarized the lookout’s history: Ulysses Mountain was an important secondary lookout for many years.
-It stands on a point at the end of a ridge between Sage and Brush Creek at 7649 feet.
-A lookout-smokechaser was placed on the lookout in the late 1920’s.
-The shelter was probably built in the early 1930’s and features a 70-foot metal tower, one of three lookouts on the [Salmon] Forest with large metal towers.
+It stands on a point at the end of a ridge between Sage and Brush Creek at 7,649 feet.
+A lookout/smokechaser was placed on the lookout in the late 1920s.
+The shelter was probably built in the early 1930s and features a 70-foot metal tower, one of three lookouts in the Salmon National Forest with large metal towers.

-Ulysses Mountain, in the center of abhighly used part of the Forest, was also important as a complimentary lookout for Stein and Stormy Peak, but it has not been used since 1963.
-The lookout building and tower are still in good condition and can be seen for the drive up Indian Greek or Cove Creek. —Salmon National Forest Fire Lookouts by Bing Young 1982, pages 41-42
+Ulysses Mountain, in the center of a highly used part of the Forest, was also important as a complimentary lookout for Stein and Stormy Peak, but it has not been used since 1963.
+The lookout building and tower are still in good condition and can be seen on the drive up Indian Creek or Cove Creek. —Salmon National Forest Fire Lookouts by Bing Young 1982, Pages 41-42.

-This area at the southern end of the Bitterroot Mountains is a maze of roads.
-Google Maps supplies two routes to the summit from North Fork, Idaho.
-The shortest is 16.0 miles and will take at least an hour to drive, 4WD recommended.
-As always, check with the Forest Service for current conditions.
+This area at the South End of the Bitterroot Mountains is a maze of roads.
+Google Maps offers two routes to the summit from North Fork, Idaho.
+The shortest is 16.0 miles and takes at least an hour to drive.
+A 4WD vehicle is recommended.
+As always, check with the Forest Service for current road conditions.